smartech7/react-animated-bottom-bar/README.md

 <img style="margin-right: 30px" src="https://github.com/torgeadelin/react-native-animated-nav-tab-bar/blob/master/demo_images/config5.png?raw=true" width="300" height="220">
 </div>

-### Let's get to know you!

-👋 If your app is deployed to AppStore/GooglePlay and you're using this package, send me a DM on Twitter [@torgeadelin](https://twitter.com/torgeadelin)

 ## Prerequisites

 ❗️In order to use the component, you need to have [React Navigation](https://reactnavigation.org/) v5 installed.